gatsbyjs/gatsby/packages/gatsby-plugin-react-helmet/README.md

 ## Compatibility with React 16.8 useEffect hook

-If you are using this plugin with React hooks, you may notice some errors that look like `maximum call stack size exceeded`.
-To ensure everything is running smoothly when using these technologies together, make sure of the following:
+If you are using this plugin with React hooks, you may notice some errors like `maximum call stack size exceeded`.
+To ensure everything is running smoothly when using these technologies together, make sure to validate the following:

 - You have updated to the latest version of `gatsby-plugin-react-helmet`
 - You are using version 6.0.0-beta or later of `react-helmet`